 Significant changes to the imposition of duty in Victoria commenced on 1 July 2019, and it is far from business as usual.
-Partner Nicholas Stevens explains how the duty regime has changed and why developers, fund managers and financiers need to tread carefully.
+Partner Mark Lyons explains how the duty regime has changed and why developers, fund managers and financiers need to tread carefully.

 It is common for developers to undertake projects under arrangements that involve title to the development land being retained by the landowner and control of the land for development activities being granted through a development agreement.
 If structured correctly, a chief advantage of this approach is the duty saving ordinarily incurred in a direct transfer of land to the developer.

 Under a typical development agreement, the developer is entitled to charge the landowner for the development costs incurred and a margin on those costs and/or a share of the profits derived from the project.
 Unique to the Victorian duties regime, the "economic entitlement" provisions can create a duty liability in relation to the monies received by developers under these sorts of contractual arrangements.
 Importantly, the pre-existing economic entitlement provisions would only be triggered where—

 Under these rules, developers were often able to successfully structure transactions outside the ambit of the economic entitlement provisions.